Hamburger

 Hong Kong, SAR

-Any person who does not have the right of abode in Hong Kong and who undertakes work of any kind, whether paid or unpaid, must hold a valid employment visa, unless they hold a valid dependent visa.
-Processing time is generally 6 to 8 weeks.
+Any person who does not have the right of abode in Hong Kong and who undertakes work of any kind, whether paid or unpaid, must hold a valid employment visa, unless they hold a valid dependent visa or other visa which gives them legal entitlement to work in Hong Kong.
+Processing time for an employment visa application is generally 6 to 8 weeks.

 Hungary